Távora affair: Aftermath

 Gabriel Malagrida was denounced to the Portuguese Inquisition by Sebastião de Melo, himself a familiar (i.e. a lay officer of the inquisition), with the accusation of heresy.
-He was garroted and burned at the stake in September 1761 and the Jesuit Order outlawed that same year.
+He was garroted and burned at the stake in September 1761.
+The Jesuit Order was outlawed that same year.
 All its estates were confiscated and all Jesuits expelled from Portuguese territory, both in Europe and the colonies.

 The Alorna family and the daughters of the Duke of Aveiro were sentenced to life imprisonment in various monasteries and convents.
-As for the King's mistress, the young Marquise Teresa Leonor, according to the British envoy in Lisbon she was sent to a not very strict convent, where she lived "very much at her ease."
+As for the King's mistress, the young Marquise Teresa Leonor, according to the British envoy in Lisbon, she was sent to a not very strict convent, where she lived "very much at her ease."
 Her relations with King Joseph ended after the alleged assassination attempt, but he ordered that she be given a large pension, and, not surprisingly, there is not the slightest reference to her in the case file.

 Sebastião de Melo was made Count of Oeiras for his competent handling of the affair, and later, in 1770, was promoted to Marquis of Pombal, the name by which he is known today.